mosip/documentation/docs/inji-mobile-wallet/specifications/face-sdk-specifications.md

 ## Introduction

-This is a draft specification that is used to implement the face match in the Inji Mobile wallet or any similar wallets.
+This is a draft specification that is used to implement the face match in the Inji Wallet or any similar wallets.

 ### Configure API